nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Filtering volunteers by availability for an event: `/e filter`
+Need to find volunteers who are free for a specific event?

-Filters the volunteer list to only shows volunteers who can be assigned to the event specified by `INDEX`.
+It will filter the volunteer list to only show volunteers who can be assigned to the event specified by `INDEX`.
 After using this command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all volunteers as per normal.

 Format: `/e filter INDEX`

-* The index refers to the number on the left of the event name.
+* The `INDEX` is the number you see next to the event name in the list

-* The index **must be a positive integer** 1, 2, 3, …​
+<div markdown="span" class="alert alert-primary">:bulb: **Note:**
+After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>

 Examples:
 * `/e filter 1` returns volunteers available to be assigned to the first event on the event list.